SUIT: Knowledge Editing with Subspace-Aware Key-Value Mappings: Additional Heatmap Visualizations

 \section{Additional Heatmap Visualizations}

+This appendix presents extended visualizations to complement the perturbation analysis in §~\ref{sec:entity's last token}.
+While the main text provides a representative example, we offer these additional examples to illustrate how the perturbation patterns manifest across different contexts.

-This appendix provides further examples from the Wikinews Article Dataset, illustrating the perturbation at each entity's last-token position.
+We provide further examples from the Wikinews Article Dataset, illustrating the perturbation at each entity's last token position.
 For each of the five articles presented, we show the $L_2$ norm of the difference in the residual streams of the final edited layer between the original model and models edited using SUIT, MEMIT, and AlphaEdit.

 The figures are presented in the order: SUIT, MEMIT, AlphaEdit.
-As visually represented by the color intensity, SUIT consistently reduces the perturbation on the last token of the subject entity compared to both MEMIT and AlphaEdit.
+As visually represented by the color intensity, SUIT consistently reduces the perturbation on the last token of the entity compared to both MEMIT and AlphaEdit.
 The same color indicates the same amount of perturbation across all figures.